Roxburghshire

-Roxburghshire or the County of Roxburgh (Siorrachd Rosbroig) is a historic county and registration county in the Southern Uplands of Scotland.
-It borders Dumfriesshire to the west, Selkirkshire and Midlothian to the northwest, and Berwickshire to the north.
+Roxburghshire or the County of Roxburgh is a historic county and registration county in the Southern Uplands of Scotland.
+It borders Dumfriesshire to the west, Selkirkshire and Midlothian (historic) to the northwest, and Berwickshire to the north.
 To the southwest it borders Cumberland and to the southeast Northumberland, both in England.

 It was named after the Royal Burgh of Roxburgh, a town which declined markedly in the 15th century and is no longer in existence.
 Latterly, the county town of Roxburghshire was Jedburgh.

 The county has much the same area as Teviotdale, the basin drained by the River Teviot and tributaries, together with the adjacent stretch of the Tweed into which it flows.
 The term is often treated as synonymous with Roxburghshire, but may omit Liddesdale as Liddel Water drains to the west coast.